- Home

 2. Smoked salmon and broccoli frittata

-Far cheaper than sliced smoked salmon, trimmings have all the flavour and health benefits at a fraction of the price.
+Far cheaper than sliced smoked salmon, trimmings have all the flavour and health benefits for a fraction of the price.
 And making a frittata with green vegetables is an incredibly quick and nutritious weeknight dinner.

 If you eat eggs, there’s a good chance you have some at home already, and the only other ingredients you need are broccoli, olive oil, and some salt and pepper.